What are the best red gaming mice in 2020?

 Claw grip is a combination of two above-mentioned styles.
 This grip type is achieved by placing a palm in the claw shape on the back of the mouse and arching the finger and thumb tips towards the buttons of the mouse.
 Certain grips offer different advantages for players, but it doesn’t mean you should change your grip style right away.
 Just decide which grip works for you and allows your hands to feel rested during the long-lasting gaming sessions.

 The modern market is full of numerous red computer mice suitable for different grip styles.
-Large and wide mice are excellent for a palm grip type since it is expected that at least a part of your palm will constantly be resting on the mouse body.
+Large and heavy gaming mice are excellent for a palm grip type since it is expected that at least a part of your palm will constantly be resting on the mouse body.
 Lightweight and compact mice are ideal for a tip grip style since they make maneuvering a mouse a breeze.
 Ergonomic mice with thin and elongated buttons are a perfect fit for those, who use claw grip style.

 Are you all about FPS games?
 Or maybe you are engaged in RTS or MMO?
 The majority of mice are designed for FPS games.
 Nevertheless, there are numerous options that cater to the needs of RTS and MMO players since they come with multiple buttons and macros.